These are the states where abortion rights will – or could – be on the ballot in November | KRDO

 Abortion measures on the ballot in November

 Three states, Florida, Maryland and New York, have already secured abortion measures on the 2024 ballot.
 All eyes are on Florida, which has served as a critical access point for people seeking services in a region of the country that is fast becoming an abortion care desert.
-A six-week abortion ban is set to replace the state’s already-restrictive 15-week ban on May 1.
+A six-week abortion ban replaced the state’s 15-week ban on May 1.

 States with potential abortion ballot measures